 Joyce Glasser reviews Beast (April 6, 2018) Cert.
 15, 107 min.

 When Hilary asks Moll to fetch the champagne to celebrate the news of a couple expecting twins, she goes into the kitchen and pours herself a drink.
 Champagne for the twins; but not for her birthday?
-Ok, she’s a bad seed and doesn’t deserve it.
+Ok, she is a bad seed and doesn’t deserve the champagne.
 The glass breaks and she squeezes a broken piece into her hand.
-Abandoning the party, she walks along the seafront to a nightclub and emerges in the early hours of the morning with an insistent young man who is intent on having sex on the beach.
+Abandoning the party, Moll walks along the seafront to a nightclub and emerges in the early hours of the morning with an insistent young man who is intent on having sex on the beach.
 The rape is interrupted by a stone that captures the struggling couple’s attention.
 Her saviour is Pascal (Johnny Flynn) an unkempt, rugged blond in his early 30s; attractive in the way that bad boys ready to be reformed are.
 He has a rifle in his hand and Moll’s abusive date is out of the picture.

 Pascal grabs Moll’s hand and indicates that she should get into his truck.
 ‘You’re wounded.
 I can fix it.’
 The last time someone delivered these four words with such depth of meaning was a lonely dentist in love with his best friend’s grieving widow in Ricky Gervais’s Ghost Town.

 Pascal – they are now introduced – tells Moll that he is a craftsman.
-‘I work with my hands,’ he says, again this ambiguity; again this fixation with hands.
+‘I work with my hands,’ he says.
+Again this ambiguity; again this fixation with hands.
 She tells him, that she is a tour guide on a bus.

-As the relationship between Moll and Pascal develops into an obsessive love affair, it becomes a symbol of Molls’ freedom from her suffocating family and from her past sin.
+As the relationship between Moll and Pascal develops into an obsessive love affair, it becomes a symbol of Molls’ liberation from her suffocating family and from her past sin.
 After a fourth girl on the island is murdered suspicion turns to Pascal.
 While there are signs that Moll is starting to waiver, she not only defends Pascal, but moves in with him.

 Like Richard Marquand in the 1985 thriller, Jagged Edge, Michael Pearce keeps us at the edge of our seat; and every time we begin to suspect that Pascal might be the ‘Beast’ in the news, we– taking our lead from Moll – find some tenuous reassurance.
-And then Pearce ups the ante by introducing a clever twist.
+Then Pearce ups the ante by introducing a clever twist.

 Notwithstanding last year’s tedious Love is Thicker than Water, South African-born actor/musician Johnny Flynn, is hot.
 He can be disarming, cagey and vulnerable with one look and his on-screen charisma is palatable.
 Irish musical star (A Little Night Music, BBC’s I’d do Anything) Jessie Buckley is arguably the most exciting actress around.
 If you saw her in last year’s BBC series, Taboo; are watching her in Woman in White or see her in Beast, you will not be able to forget her.
-Whether it’s her fresh, changeable looks, husky voice or her knack for playing two characters in one Buckley has a touch of star quality.
+Whether it is her fresh, changeable looks, husky voice or her knack for playing two characters in one Buckley has a touch of star quality.

-You can tell that Pearce is from The Isle of Jersey; not just in the way DoP Benjamin Kračun creates an atmosphere so visceral that you can smell the salt through the mist, but from the locations themselves.
+You can tell that Pearce is from The Isle of Jersey; not just in the way cinematographer Benjamin Kračun creates an atmosphere so visceral that you can smell the salt through the mist, but from the locations themselves.
 We see the island as Moll does, part prison; part Paradise; if wild nature represents freedom, it is not without danger.

 Pearce makes two false moves in this taut psychological thriller.
 By making the family nasty and overbearing to the point of stereotype, it is too easy for us to back Moll when she moves out.
-And while Pearce keeps us guessing to the end, the end goes on too long.
+Moreover while Pearce keeps us guessing to the end, the end goes on too long.
 The ultimate scene, that lacks the subtle tone of the rest of the film, is not the organic and satisfying ending the film deserves.